Aaron98990/ways-of-the-game/misconduct.md

 - aggressive and avoidable contact with a match offical while dissenting that does not rise to violent conduct
   - [Abusive action](https://youtu.be/CsXRRa6KUSQ?t=21), [Abusive action](https://youtu.be/qNn8WXteIIw?feature=shared&t=511)
-- intefering with the match offical from showing a card or writing or taking a match offical's equipment
+- interfering with the match offical from showing a card or writing or taking a match offical's equipment
   - [Interfering with showing the card.](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135), [Example 2](https://youtu.be/nqe85R5epyM?feature=shared&t=177)
 - mobbing a match official - if three or more players are dissenting at the same time and at close distance to a match offical (mobbing) or if three or more player are surrounding the referee after a warning or a caution - send one of them off
   - [Writeup](/mobbing)